mnbnkr/The-Dyadic-Plenum/README.md

-# THE DYADIC PLENUM: Dynamic Hyper-Continuum Mechanics & Syncytial Field Theory (Working Draft)
+# THE DYADIC PLENUM: Dynamic Hyper-Continuum Mechanics (Working Draft)

-This repository contains the active working draft for **Dynamic Hyper-Continuum Mechanics (DHCM)** and **Syncytial Field Theory (SFT)**.
-The Dyadic Plenum is a monolithic theoretical framework that aims to resolve the "Finite-Static Paradox" in fundamental physics and the "Binding Problem" in neuroscience.
+This repository contains the active working draft for **The Dyadic Plenum**.
+This monolithic theoretical framework introduces **Dynamic Hyper-Continuum Mechanics (DHCM)** and establishes a conceptual bridge to **Syncytial Field Theory (SFT)**.
+The work aims to resolve the "Finite-Static Paradox" in fundamental physics and provides a physical basis for the "Binding Problem" in neuroscience.

 It posits that the ontological substrate of reality is not a static void, but a **Holostrome**—a non-causal, fractal **Dilatant Hyper-Fluid** characterized by infinite intrinsic velocity.

 ## Core Theoretical Pillars